 Alternatively, they could test your infrastructure and find that there are gaps in your security which would allow for adversaries to breach your organization.
 While this would mean that there’s work to be done, you would potentially find the direction you needed as to what areas need more attention to secure.
 On top of that, your team will find the weak points in your organization in a safe manner.
 Instead of this being a REAL attack where your efforts would be focused on putting out fires, you have the ability to plan a proper method of securing your organization again.
 With a Red Team in place, you have built in “bought time” to see how you fair against any adversaries out there.

 With enough time and resources, all security defenses will fall.
 Red teaming isn’t meant to score the skill of defenders – but the cost to attackers.
-If you are looking to build out a Red Team in your organization, consider using Core Impact to help get you there with our Named User Pricing.
+If you are looking to build out a Red Team in your organization, consider using Core Impact to help get you there.